Return a Response Directly¶

 Notes¶

-directly its data is not validated, converted (serialized), nor documented automatically.
+When you return a Response directly its data is not validated, converted (serialized), or documented automatically.

 But you can still document it as described in Additional Responses in OpenAPI.

-You can see in later sections how to use/declare these custom Response
+You can see in later sections how to use/declare these custom Responses while still having automatic data conversion, documentation, etc.